-Standing proudly on the banks of the Tagus River, the Belém Tower is one of Lisbon’s most iconic landmarks.
-Built in the early 16th century, this fortress once protected the city and served as a ceremonial gateway for Portuguese explorers.
-With its striking Manueline architecture and stunning river views, it’s a must-see for anyone visiting Lisbon.
+Standing on the banks of the Tagus River, the Belém Tower is one of Lisbon’s most iconic landmarks.
+Built in the early 16th century, it once protected the city and served as a ceremonial gateway for Portuguese explorers.
+With its rich Manueline details and sweeping river views, it remains an essential stop for anyone visiting Lisbon.

-Stroll through the charming historic center of Sintra, a fairytale town filled with colorful buildings, narrow cobbled streets, and local shops.
-Surrounded by lush hills and palaces, this UNESCO World Heritage Site invites you to step back in time and soak up its unique atmosphere.
+Stroll through the charming historic center of Sintra, a fairytale town with colorful buildings, cobbled streets, and inviting local shops.
+Surrounded by lush hills and grand palaces, this UNESCO World Heritage Site offers a timeless atmosphere that captures the essence of Portugal’s romantic heritage.

 Show 1 more